katerynak/shopping_scraper/client/README.md

   - `main.py`: the main flask app where the endpoints are defined
   - `static/`: style + images
   - `templates/`: html/js page templates

-TODO:
-  - [ ] Show more info in the results page
-  - [ ] Add product images to the results page